naveenkratos/YtToItunesMusic/README.md

      &emsp;&emsp;&emsp;&emsp;Tick "start only if network connection is available"  and
      &emsp;&emsp;&emsp;&emsp;Tick "Any available network"

-&emsp;If **'YouTube Music To iTunes Auto Sync' task already exists**, Then follow below,
+&emsp;If **'YouTube Music To iTunes Auto Syncer' task already exists**, Then follow below,
 &emsp;&emsp;1.
 Right Click 'YouTube Music To iTunes Auto Sync' Task and click properties
 &emsp;&emsp;2.
 In Trigger tab, Click Edit,
 &emsp;&emsp;&emsp;&emsp; Change "At Log On" to "On Workstation unlock"